Our Work: Research

 Improving mental health outcomes through innovation and research

-Established in 2020 by a generous donor, Rogers Research Center was created with the goal of advancing evidence-based practice and improving mental health outcomes through innovation and research.
-Their vision is to become the premier patient-centered mental health research organization in the world.
+Established in 2020 by a generous donor, Rogers Research Center is on track to advancing evidence-based practice and improving mental health outcomes through new discoveries.

 1. Artificial Intelligence and Predictive Analytics